djndl1/CSNotes/os/unix_linux/fileDirIO.md

                                                 +-----------+
 ```

-Each process that opens the same file gets its own file table entry.
+Each process that opens the same file gets its own file table entry (which indicates the status of a file opening).
 Every process has its own file table entry with its own current file offset.
 The offset changes as the process write.
 When the offset goes beyond the file size, the i-node entry is set to the current file offset.

 It is possible for more than one file desciptor entry to point to the same file table entry. `dup()` and `dup2()` duplicate an existing file descriptor.
 These duplicated file descriptors share the same file table entry.
 Another way to duplicate file descriptor is with the `fcntl` function.
 Opening or creating `/dev/fd/n` is identical to duplicate the corresponding file descriptor.
 The main use of `/dev/fd/n` is from the shell to allow programs that use pathname arguments to handle standard input and standard output in the same manner as other pathnames.